willis-richard/connect4/README.md

 # Intro
 Using reinforcement learning to train an agent to play Connect4 as well as it can.
 I use a recursive neural network as a value approximator which also outputs a policy of the likely best move in a position.
 This is combined with a Monte Carlo Marcov Chain tree search to plan the best move.

-This repo is a training project to learn about reinforcement learning.
+This repo is a self-project to learn about reinforcement learning.
 I hope that other people might also be able to learn from my work.
-I welcome constructive criticism if and reader would like to educate me on 'things I could improve'.
+I welcome constructive criticism on absolutely anything from how I could have improved the Machine Learning, python programming, project layout, etc.

 # Installation
 $ pip install XXX